Roald87/TwinCatChangelog/hmi_changelog.md

 ## Known bugs
 - PLC properties can only be used explicitly in the HMI by linking the property individually to a control attribute.
 If the entire function block is linked to a control attribute, the property is not called.
 This is the case when a function block is used as the source data of the DataGrid or as a user control parameter.

+## Version 1.12.754.4
+- EtherCAT Diagnostics can be used to write/force values
+- New 'File Explorer' control

 ## Version 1.12.752.0
 - New EtherCAT Diagnostics